vonglasow/atoum-documentation/source/en/written_help.rst

 However, no grammar is ruling the order nor the syntax of these keywords in atoum.

-As a result, the developer has to use the keywords wisely in order to make the test as readable as possible, even if it's possible to write the like the following:
+As a result, the developer has to use the keywords wisely in order to make the test as readable as possible.
+Wrongly used, you could end up with tests written like the following:

 .. code-block:: php